 Some cities require permits to block the street for a moving truck.
 A town we lived in needed a 5-day notice to receive the permit.
 We were fined more than $600 for blocking traffic if we didn’t have a permit.
 So planning for loading space is crucial.

-Print out new employers moving policy, if you are relocating for a new job
+Print out new employers moving policy, if you are receiving a stipend for moving from your new job

 Research and schedule a car transporter, if needed

-If you are having cars transported separately, start your research now.
+Start your research now if you are having cars transported because you are flying or only driving one vehicle.
 There are great companies out there and some cruddy companies.
 First, ask for personal recommendations from people you know locally.

 Make a plan for transporting pets, plants, and valuables